Julius Caesar (1950 film): Production

-The 16 mm film was shot in 1949 on several locations around the Chicago area, including Soldier Field, the Museum of Science and Industry, the Field Museum, the downtown post office, and the Elks National Veterans Memorial.
+The 16 mm film was shot in 1949 on several locations around the Chicago area, including Soldier Field, the Museum of Science and Industry, the Field Museum of Natural History, the downtown post office, and the Elks National Veterans Memorial.
 The Indiana sand dunes on Lake Michigan were used for the Battle of Philippi.
 One indoor set was built in the Chicago suburb of Evanston.
 To save money, around 80% of the film was shot silently, with the dialogue dubbed in later by the actors.

+Jeffrey Hunter appears in a small part.